DuyguA/DuyguA.github.io/ChatbotIntro.md

 Coming to the scientific view, when it comes to any sort of NLU, one has to hit as hard as (s)he can.
-In everyday life, I benefit from all classes in the Chomsky hierarchy, regular, context free and Turing-acceptable and of course...substring look-up, our old friend! (he has a special place in my heart):wink: Statistical models are Turing machines, fancy, exciting and surprising ones; but **still** Turing machines.
+In everyday life, I benefit from all classes in the Chomsky hierarchy, regular, context free and Turing-acceptable and of course...substring look-up, our old friend! (he has a special place in my heart):wink: Statistical models are Turing machines; fancy, exciting and surprising ones, but **still** Turing machines.
 And costly Turing machines.
 Here then comes the #1 principle of good engineering, simplest solution **is always** the best solution: easier to develop, easier to test and requires less human resource.
 Throughout this series, you'll see that I'll try to pick the simplest solution to the tasks; if conquering the problem with a context free parser is possible, there's no point developing a statistical model.
 In general, a  statistical model is a big-hammer: